Time for Battle!

 When these doubts come, we can put up our shield and say:

-As you are watching football or another sport (or as you are participating in sports), ask:
+As you are watching or participating in football or another sport, ask:

 Why do they (we) wear a uniform and other equipment?
 (To show which team they are on, to protect themselves from getting hurt, etc.)

 Just as an athlete wears protective equipment, we must protect ourselves from the devil’s attacks.
 We don’t wear special clothing, but each part of the armor represents a way we can protect ourselves from temptations to sin.

 Read and discuss Ephesians 6:10-18 as a family.

 As your kids begin the day, pantomime putting on the armor of God and saying the following or similar statements for each piece.